thbrown/softball-sim/README.md

 # SoftballSim
-Monte Carlo simulation tool for making sure you choose the best lineup for your softball, baseball, or kickball team.
+Lineup optimization tool for making sure you choose the best batting order for your softball, baseball, or kickball team.
 Used by softball.app for lineup optimizations but can also be run from the command line on file system data.

-Build (requires java, replace `./gradlew` with `./gradlew.bat` for windows machines):
+Build (requires Java 8*, replace `./gradlew` with `./gradlew.bat` for windows machines):

 ```
-# Build (this also runs tests)
+# Build (Note: this runs tests and formats code)
 ./gradlew build

 # Or build without running tests